darrenstrash/open-pls/comparison.md

 # Comparison with Pullan's PLS

 Pullan's original algorithm was designed to be run on DIMACS graphs, which are generally small and dense.
-As such, his implementation problem used an adjacency matrix.
+As such, his implementation probably used an adjacency matrix.
 However, this limits the applicability of the algorithm to large sparse networks, which are often of interest in practice.
+Our implementation is designed for sparse graphs, and uses an adjacency list.
+While this enables it to handle a more diverse collection of data sets, using an adjacency list can lead to slow solving on dense graphs, such as those in Pullan's paper.

 ### Criteria

-We briefly compare the present implementation to that of Pullan.
+To illustrate the algorithm performance differences, we ran experiments the compare the present implementation to Pullan's.
 There are two criteria to compare:

 - *Selections*: the number of times a new vertex is selected for insertion into the approximate clique.